telerik/maui-docs/controls/dataform/validation.md

 ## Validation message - styling and customization

-When validation is applied the DataForm has a default styles to the validation messaaged and validation summery messqage.
-In addition there is an image displayed.
-You can use the following properties for validation styling andcustomization:
+You can use the following properties for validation styling and customization:

 * `ValidationSummaryImageSource`(`ImageSource`)&mdash;Specifies the `ImageSource` of the image displayed in the validation summary.
-* `ValidationSummaryImageStyle`(`Style`)&mdash;Specifies the Style applied to the image of the validationsummary.
+* `ValidationSummaryImageStyle`(`Style`)&mdash;Specifies the style applied to the image of the validationsummary.
 The target type of this style is the .NET MAUI `Image` control.
 * `ValidationSummaryStyle`(`Style`)&mdash;Specifies the style applied to the validation summary.
 The target type of this style is the `Telerik.Maui.Controls.DataFormValidationSummaryView`.
 * `ValidationSummaryLabelStyle`(`Style`)&mdash;Specifies the style applied to the labels of the validation summary.
+The target type of this style is the .NET MAUI `Label` control.

+## Error message - styling and customization

+You can use the following properties for error message styling and customization:

+* `ErrorImageSource`(`ImageSource`)&mdash;Specifies the `ImageSource` of the image displayed in the error message.
+* `ErrorImageStyle`(`Style`)&mdash;Specifies the style applied to the image of the error message.
+The target type of this style is the .NET MAUI `Image` control.
+* `ErrorLabelStyle`(`Style`)&mdash;Specifies the style applied to the labels of the error message.
 The target type of this style is the .NET MAUI `Label` control.

 ## See Also